Photo Source: 20257964 - Pixabay

 The Renaissance was birthed in Northern Italian city states like Florence, Milan, Bologna, and Turin.
 These states were economically and culturally powerful.
 They even established universities.
 Yet unifying as a nation was problematic for centuries.
 There were the Napoleonic Wars and hostile popes who did not want Italian kings to rival their power.
 Finally in 1861, Italy became a nation state with Victor Emmanuel II as their first king.
 The deal was sealed when Italian troops took Rome in 1870-71.
 Rome was now the capital of the Kingdom of Italy.
 Italy was one of the four victorious great powers in WWI.
 They annexed more territory and islands, and soon began to take colonies in Africa.
 Italy's defeat in WWII meant the loss of their short-lived colonies in Libya and Ethiopia.
 They moved from being a kingdom to being a republic in 1946.

 Throughout their long history, Italians have often moved elsewhere, mostly for economic reasons.
 Most of the Italians who left Italy did so between the 1880s and 1914 when the country was facing serious economic troubles.
-There is an Italian diaspora in dozens of countries including Russia.
+There is an Italian diaspora in dozens of countries including Lebanon.

 One cannot generalize about the jobs held by Italians in diaspora.
 They have come a long way since taking low paying jobs in the days gone by.
-There are very few Italians in Russia today.

 Over 90% of Italians profess to be Catholic, but less than 1% attend church more than three times a year, including weddings and funerals.
 Secularism and the occult are growing among Italians.